sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/6000 - author.md

 hidden: false
 ---

-As you move to production, you can optimize extraction performance versus configuration-writing effort by using Sensible's advanced extraction strategies.
+As you move to production, you can optimize extraction performance versus configuration-writing effort by balancing different extraction strategies.
 Sensible recommends using large-language model (LLM) enabled extractions for free-form, highly variable documents, and layout-based, or "rule-based", extraction strategies for structured, less variable documents.

 See the following diagram for an overview of document structure and variability, and how to determine when to use Sensible Instruct (LLMs) or SenseML (rules-based) query languages for extractions: